insyri/rstrafes-mod-doc-draft/info/blacklisted-reasons.md

 ### Nulls
 Preventing the user from pressing a key to achieve/aim for perfect/close to perfect sync; nullifying/disabling a button to register.
 ### SHSW Binds
 Binds that are used for the Half-Sideways style to `A`,`D` instead of the regular `A`,`D`,`W`.
-[One input, one ouput.](https://github.com/insyri/strafes.net-moderation-document-draft/blob/main/rules/allowed.md#key-binding)
+[One input, one output.](https://github.com/insyri/strafes.net-moderation-document-draft/blob/main/rules/allowed.md#key-binding)
 ### Timescale
 Manipulating the in-game time to either slow down or speed up the user.
 *Note: using the `/timescale` command IS allowed, but it does not submit the user's time.
 Using injections to bypass this, blacklistable.*
 ### Ladder Boosting
 Abuse of using ladders to boost over the edge to instantly gain units.
 ### Modified Physics
-Modifying physics to advange.
+Modifying physics to advantage.
 This includes breaking `/freecam`.
 ## Glitch
 ### Wrong Map
 Saving a time on another map that is not the map that is currently being used on purpose.